IN THE MEGACITY OF TOKYO

 Global data to regional/local scale

-Step 1: Collect rainfall data from climate projections for Tokyo; one high-resolution (10 min / 5 km) RCM projection from JMA's Meteorological Research Institute (MRI) and several GCM projections from the Climate Data Store (and potentially also other data bases).
+Step 1: Data collection: compilation of rainfall data from long-term historical observations, a high-resolution RCM projection and several GCM projections from the Climate Data Store